Skip to main content

 This handout picture provided by the Iranian Defence Ministry on Mar 12, 2024 shows the Islamic Republic of Iran Navy frigate IRIS Dena (75) at sea during the "Maritime Security Belt 2024" combined naval exercise between Iran, Russia, and China in the Gulf of Oman.
 (Photo: Iranian Army office/AFP)

-"We responded to the distress call under our international obligations, as this is within our search and rescue area in the Indian Ocean," Sampath told AFP.
+"This is within our search and rescue area in the Indian Ocean," Sampath told AFP.

 Both Sri Lanka's navy and the air force said they were not releasing footage of the rescue because it involved the military of another state.